AutoRepoReviewITPD/AutoRepoReview/docs/ai-usage.md

 - Formatting and summarizing meeting notes
 - Guidance and notes on how to write sprint retrospectives
 - Providing assistance with writing action points and constraints

+## Sprint 3

+- Comparing summaries from experiments with and without repository URL context
+- Writing methodology section for context impact experiment
+- Analyzing and documenting results and conclusions from diff summary quality experiments